You are here

 The National Institutes of Health supports research that leads the way to medical discoveries that can save lives and improve health.

 NIH is the steward of medical and behavioral research for the Nation.
-Its mission is science in pursuit of fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to extend healthy life and reduce the burdens of illness and disability.
+Its mission is science in pursuit of fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to extend healthy life and reduce illness and disability.

 To carry out this mission, NIH has ethical and legal obligations to ensure the welfare of and minimize risks for all who participate in NIH-funded research.
 This includes both humans and animals.